autogluon/autogluon/docs/tutorials/multimodal/efficient_finetuning_basic.md

 The idea is to either finetune a small subset of the weights in the foundation model (e.g., [BitFit](https://aclanthology.org/2022.acl-short.1.pdf)), or adding a tiny tunable structure on top of the fixed backbone (e.g., [Prompt Tuning](https://aclanthology.org/2021.emnlp-main.243.pdf), [LoRA](https://arxiv.org/pdf/2106.09685.pdf), [Adapter](https://arxiv.org/abs/1902.00751), [MAM Adapter](https://arxiv.org/pdf/2110.04366.pdf), [$IA^3$](https://arxiv.org/abs/2205.05638)).
 These techniques can effectively reduce the peak memory usage and model training time, while maintaining the performance.

 In this tutorial, we introduce how to apply parameter-efficient finetuning to train the MultiModalPredictor.
 We will reuse the same multilingual dataset as in :ref:`sec_automm_textprediction_multilingual` and train models with the `"ia3_bias"` algorithm. `"ia3_bias"` is an parameter-efficient finetuning algorithm that combines $IA^3$ and BitFit.
-In addition, we will demonstrate how to combine parameter-efficient finetuning and gradient checkpointing to finetune the mT5-XL encoder that has close to 2 billion parameters.

 ## Prepare Dataset